s-t-u-t-z/JAMF-Scripts/Adobe_Install_Updates/README.md

 <img src="https://github.com/stuutz/JAMF-Scripts/blob/master/Adobe_Install_Updates/Images/Window_no_updates.png">

 <h3>NOTES</h3>
-- To make the JAMF Helper window look better to the user, package up all the Adobe Icons and add them to the policy.
-That way during the download/install process it displays the icon of the update that is currently being installed.
-See the actual script for more information.
+- To make the JAMF Helper window look more presentable to the user, package up all the Adobe Icons and add them to the policy.
+That way during the download/install process it displays the app icon of the update that is currently being installed.
+See the script for more information.